 Sight adjustment notes

 It may be the case that your scope is zeroed to a specific cartridge and this is the way you’d like to keep it.
-The ‘Sighting adjustment notes’ is a field where you can add a note about sight adjustment for cartridge you are testing, relative to your current scope adjustment (e.g. 1 mil up, 2 clicks down, etc.).
+The ‘Sighting adjustment notes’ is a feature where you can add a note about sight adjustment for cartridge you are testing, relative to your current scope adjustment (e.g. 1 mil up, 2 MOA down, 2 clicks to the left, etc.).

-Delete batch, not to be confused with ‘delete cartridge development group’.
-This will delete batch from the application database.
+Delete recipe, not to be confused with ‘delete cartridge development group’.
+This will delete a recipe from the application database.